 In the event of a change in control, the Compensation Committee may accelerate the vesting of outstanding awards, terminate an award for the payment of cash, and/or issue substitute awards.
-As amended in the Amended Incentive Plan, a change in control means (i) the purchase or other acquisition by any person, entity or group of persons of beneficial ownership of 20% or more of either the then-outstanding shares of common stock of the Company or the combined voting power of the Company's thenoutstanding voting securities entitled to vote generally in the election of directors; (ii) individuals who, as of the date hereof, constitute the Board cease for any reason to constitute at least a majority of the Board, subject to certain conditions; (iii) a reorganization, merger or consolidation involving the Company, in each case with respect to which persons who were the stock-holders of the Company immediately prior to such reorganization, merger or consolidation of directors of the reorganization do not, immediately thereafter, own more than 50% of the common stock and the combined voting power entitled to vote generally in the election of directors of the Company in the election of directors of the Company in the stock-holders of the common stock and the combined voting power entitled to vote generally in the election of directors of the Company, or the sale of all or substantially all of the assets of the Company.
+As amended in the Amended Incentive Plan, a change in control means (i) the purchase or other acquisition by any person, entity or group of persons of beneficial ownership of 20% or more of either the then-outstanding shares of common stock of the Company or the combined voting power of the Company's then-outstanding voting securities entitled to vote generally in the election of directors; (ii) individuals who, as of the date hereof, constitute the Board cease for any reason to constitute at least a majority of the Board, subject to certain conditions; (iii) a reorganization, merger or consolidation involving the Company, in each case with respect to which persons who were the stockholders of the Company immediately prior to such reorganization, merger or consolidation do not, immediately thereafter, own more than 50% of the common stock and the combined voting power entitled to vote generally in the election of directors of the reorganized, merged or consolidated corporation's then-outstanding voting securities; or (iv) a liquidation or dissolution of the Company, or the sale of all or substantially all of the assets of the Company.